Javascript is not enabled.

 Paul Spella (Getty 2)

-You finally made it to your hotel room and it’s time to relax, right?
+You finally made it to your hotel room, and it’s time to relax, right?
 Not so fast.

-1. Look before you book.
+1. Look before you book

 “Start by looking at review sites,” Sangree says.
 “A hotel with real cleanliness issues will have multiple complaints.”
 In a recent study by the mattress manufacturer Amerisleep of inspections of more than 3,000 hotels, online customer reviews — as well as room rates — were good indicators of cleanliness.
 Hotels with higher customer reviews typically had fewer general hygiene violations.
 And the most expensive hotels ($500 or more per night) had the fewest violations of any other price category.
 Meanwhile, those under $99 per night had twice as many as any other group.

-2. Inspect when you arrive.
+2. Inspect when you arrive

-Sangree advises assessing the lobby, looking for dirt, stains and discolorations when you enter.
-These can be a red flag.
-“Look at the elevator, the hallway.
-Are those clean?”
-When you enter the room, look for stains and whether the carpet has been vacuumed.
-But the bathroom is the key in cleanliness.
-“Check the shower curtain or the glass shower panel, which should be spotless,” he adds.
-If it’s not, “you can either request a new room or request a housekeeper come to the room and correct the problem.”
-This shouldn’t reflect on the entire hotel, however, “as a housekeeping staff is made up of many individuals, so just because one area may have a problem does not mean the entire building would.”
+The bathroom is key.
+“Check the shower curtain or the glass shower panel, which should be spotless,” Sangree says.
+If it isn’t, “you can either request a new room or request a housekeeper come to the room and correct the problem.”
+This shouldn’t reflect on the entire hotel, however, as “a housekeeping staff is made up of many individuals, so just because one area may have a problem does not mean the entire building would.”

-3. Scrutinize bedding.
+3. Scrutinize the bedding

-4. Check for mold.
+4. Check for mold

 “It’s definitely a big issue,” says Sangree, especially in humid tropical climates.
 “I have been in hotels that have it.”

 Often unseen, mold can cause allergic symptoms such as watery eyes, runny nose, sneezing, itching, coughing, wheezing, difficulty breathing, headache and fatigue.
-Populations at particular risk include older adults, immunocompromised people and those with respiratory conditions, such as allergies and asthma.
+Populations at particular risk include older adults, immunocompromised people and those with respiratory conditions such as allergies and asthma.

-5. Consider allergies.
+5. Consider your own allergies

 If you have a severe pet allergy, you should avoid hotels that accept them, advises Sangree.
 But if you do have to stay at a pet-friendly property, call ahead to make sure you get a room that didn’t previously have a pet.

-6. Prevent infection.
+6. Prevent infection

 “One thing that I’ve noticed in news reports every couple of months is Legionnaires’ disease,” says Sperance.
 This severe form of pneumonia is caused by breathing in bacteria in water spray or tiny water droplets in the air.
 The risk of infection is greatest in older people, smokers and those with weakened immune systems.
 “Because Legionnaires’ comes from stagnant water, I always run my shower for a few minutes to cycle the water through before I get in,” he says.

-7. Lock down security.
+8. Lock down security

 Beyond cleanliness, security is key to a comfortable hotel stay.
 The pros say you should make sure your hotel has the following: